Here are some frequently asked questions about the Eating Disorders Genetics Initiative.

 Developed in Collaboration with BEAT, and with Patients and Service Users

 To take part in the Eating Disorders Genetics Initiative, part of the NIHR BioResource, you must:

-To sign-up, fill in the form below.
+To sign-up to our mailing list, fill in the form below.
 We will then send you a confirmation email, and will notify you when the project goes live.

 Once the study launches, you will be able to log back into your account and join the study.
 The EDGI enrollment process consists of four steps: